China to merge regulators, create new ministries in biggest overhaul in years

 China will also form a national markets supervision management bureau, according to a parliament document released on Tuesday.

-The powerful bureau will take on the pricing supervision and anti-monopoly law enforcement role from the National Development and Reform Commission (NDRC), Ministry of Commerce and State Council.
+The bureau will take on the pricing supervision and anti-monopoly law enforcement role from the state economic planner the National Development and Reform Commission (NDRC), Ministry of Commerce and State Council.

 The heads of the new merged regulator, ministries and departments will be announced before the close of the annual session of parliament on March 20.